PX4/PX4-user_guide/en/sim_gazebo_gz/README.md

 ## Adding New Worlds and Models

-Sdf files, mesh files, textures and anything else to do with the functionality and appearance in Gazebo for worlds and models can be placed in the appropriate `/worlds` and `/models` directories in [PX4-gazebo-models](https://github.com/PX4/PX4-gazebo-models).
+SDF files, mesh files, textures and anything else to do with the functionality and appearance in Gazebo for worlds and models can be placed in the appropriate `/worlds` and `/models` directories in [PX4-gazebo-models](https://github.com/PX4/PX4-gazebo-models).

-Within PX4 follow the below steps to add models and worlds:
+Within PX4 follow the below steps to add models and worlds.

+### Adding a Model

 To add a new model:

 1. Define an [airframe configuration file](../dev_airframes/adding_a_new_frame.md).
-2. Define the default parameters for Gazebo in the airframe configuration file (this example is from [x500 quadcopter](https://github.com/PX4/PX4-Autopilot/blob/main/ROMFS/px4fmu_common/init.d-posix/airframes/4001_gz_x500)):
+1. Define the default parameters for Gazebo in the airframe configuration file (this example is from [x500 quadcopter](https://github.com/PX4/PX4-Autopilot/blob/main/ROMFS/px4fmu_common/init.d-posix/airframes/4001_gz_x500)):

    ```ini
    PX4_SIMULATOR=${PX4_SIMULATOR:=gz}